The following steps provide a basic overview of how to set up Web Help Desk in a typical help desk deployment.

 - (Optional) Migrate Web Help Desk to a new server that includes additional resources to support the application, and then relink the application to your existing database.

-Configure the General settings, such as logging in and activating your Web Help Desk license, configuring general user interface options, setting up your authentication method, customizing your database connection, setting up the time zone and local work hours for your employees, and configuring the look and feel of the Web Help Desk console.
+Configure the General settings, such as logging in and activating your Web Help Desk license, configuring general user interface options, setting up your authentication method, customizing your database connection, setting up the time zone and local work hours for your employees, setting up the calendar options, and configuring the look and feel of the Web Help Desk console.

 Activate your license before your 30-day evaluation period ends.
 When your evaluation license expires, your single admin or tech account remains active, but all advanced features are disabled.